What Is A Lease Line Of Credit?

 - What types of equipment are covered?
 Lessors tend to have general restrictions on the types of equipment they’re willing to finance, but you’ll also want to find out if additional restrictions apply to their lines of credit.

-Not every lessor offers lines of credit, but if you anticipate having to lease a large variety of equipment within a fixed period of time, if may be worth seeking out one that does.
+Not every lessor offers lines of credit, but if you anticipate having to lease a wide range of equipment within a fixed period of time, it may be worth seeking out a provider who does.